- Schedule of Classes - December 7, 2021 7:27PM EST

 This course introduces advanced concepts of remote sensing and numerical modeling, with hands-on experience in data acquisition, processing, and interpretation.
 This course aims to explore key questions facing the agronomic and natural eco-systems using remote sensing techniques and ecological modeling at various scales.
-The course is intended for senior undergraduate and graduate students (including MPS programs) seeking remote sensing techniques and hands-on experience in using remote sensing datasets/tools and model simulations to address research questions in their fields of study.
+It provides hands-on experience in remote sensing techniques and using datasets/tools and model simulations to address research questions.

 When Offered Fall.

-Prerequisites/Corequisites Prerequisite: knowledge of the basics of remote sensing, calculus, physics, and programming skills, and some background in agro-ecosystems or permission of instructor.
+Prerequisites/Corequisites Prerequisite: knowledge of the basics of remote sensing, calculus, physics, and programming skills, and some background in agro-ecosystems.

 - Describe the basic principles in remote sensing.